Battle of Piva Forks: Battle

 The 2nd Battalion, 3rd Marine Regiment's advance was slowed by strong Japanese reinforcements as it closed in on the objective.
-Calling down 60 mm and 81 mm mortar fire in front of their positions, the American troops regained the initiative and moved forward.
-Although the remaining Japanese made a determined final stand on the objective, the Marines were able to push ahead and as the resistance subsided the battalion "mopped up" before establishing a defensive night position.
+Calling down 60 mm and 81 mm mortar fire in front of their positions, the Marines regained the initiative and moved forward.
+Although the remaining Japanese made a determined final stand on the objective, the Marines were able to push ahead, and as the resistance subsided the battalion "mopped up" before establishing a defensive night position.
 In the US rear area, behind the 2nd Battalion, 3rd Marine Regiment and 3rd Battalion, 3rd Marine Regiment, sporadic fighting continued during the night as small pockets of Japanese troops, which had been bypassed during the US assault, attacked the Marines' supply lines, ambushing stretcher bearers and troops bringing up ammunition.